 Senior Motor Drives Engineer

-- Develop novel high performance electric motor topologies and its control algorithm
+Develop novel high performance electric motor topologies and advanced control systems.

-- Develop and use dynamic system simulation software (Matlab/Simulink, MathCad) to:
+Develop and use dynamic system simulation (Matlab/Simulink, MathCad) to:

 Accurately model motor performance